clockblocker/deutsch_mindmap/Worter/checken.md

 Partizip I: [[checkend]], Partizip II: [[gecheckt]]
 '''

 Note: This is a colloquial, borrowed verb from English that has been integrated into German language usage.
-The conjugation follows typical German verb patterns, but is less formal and more conversational.
+The conjugation follows typical German verb patterns, but is less formal and more conversational., [[durchchecken]]